 How is XLP inherited?

 Mothers or sisters of patients with XLP may also have an X chromosome that has a bad copy of the SH2D1A or XIAP / BIRC4 gene.
-Since females have two X chromosomes, most females will never have any symptoms of the disease because there is a normal copy of the gene on their other X chromosome.
+Since females have two X chromosomes, most females will never have any symptoms of the disease.
+This is because there is a normal copy of the gene on their other X chromosome.
 Very rarely, female carriers may also develop symptoms of XLP1.

-In most cases, affected patients inherit the X chromosome with the bad copy of the gene from their mother.
+In most cases, patients inherit the X chromosome with the bad copy of the gene from their mother.
 In some cases, the mutation spontaneously occurs in the child.

 I am an XLP carrier.
 What are the chances my children are affected?